Reinforcement-Learning-Guided Data-Driven Estimation of Spectral Properties of Stochastic Koopman Semigroups: Acknowledgments

 \section{Acknowledgments}

-Authors are grateful to Kaidi Shao, Rory Bufacchi for valuable early discussion, to Parham Mohammad Panahi for discussion on reinforcement learning background.
-Y.X. and I.I. acknowledge support from JST CREST Grant Number JPMJCR24Q1 including AIP challenge program, Japan.
+The authors are grateful to Kaidi Shao and Rory Bufacchi for valuable early discussions, and to Parham Mohammad Panahi for helpful discussions on reinforcement-learning background.
+Y.X. and I.I. acknowledge support from JST CREST Grant Number JPMJCR24Q1, including the AIP Challenge Program.
 Z.S. was partially supported by NSERC RGPIN-2024-04938.

 \titleformat{\section}[hang]{\normalfont \bfseries}{}{0pt}{}